-Educational use of Videoconferencing and/or Webcams

-- Our school recognises that videoconferencing and/or use of webcams can be a challenging activity but brings a wide range of learning benefits. - o All videoconferencing and/or webcam equipment will be switched off when not in use and will not be set to auto-answer. - Video conferencing equipment connected to the educational broadband network will use the national E.164 numbering system and display their H.323 ID name; external IP addresses will not be made available to other sites. - Videoconferencing contact details will not be posted publicly. - Videoconferencing equipment will not be taken off the premises without prior permission from the DSL.
+- The use of personal email addresses by staff for any official setting business is not permitted. - All members of staff are provided with an email address to use for all official communication. - Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff, learners and parents. - Educational use of Videoconferencing and/or Webcams - Stanley Crook Primary School recognise that videoconferencing and/or use of webcams can be a challenging activity but brings a wide range of learning benefits. - All videoconferencing and/or webcam equipment will be switched off when not in use and will not be set to auto-answer. - Video conferencing equipment connected to the educational broadband network will use the national E.164 numbering system and display their H.323 ID name; external IP addresses will not be made available to other sites. - Videoconferencing contact details will not be posted publically. - Videoconferencing equipment will not be taken off the premises without prior permission from the DSL.